 Cast iron skillets are one of the most affordable pans that you can buy.

 - Cast Iron: When you think of a skillet you think of cast iron.
 The cast iron makes them heavy but this adds the ability to retain the heat.
-The are also very popular for there nonstick ability after the pan is good and seasoned.
+They are also very popular for their nonstick ability after the pan is good and seasoned.

 - Stainless steel: This is by far my favorite material when it comes to a skillet.
 You do need to pay a little more for quality and when you do you will get an even heat and heat retention in the pan.

 - Non-stick: People love their nonstick pans.
 These pans are typically made with Teflon coatings.
-The coasting have changed over they years as the they try to create pans that are not toxic.
+The coasting has changed over the years as they try to create pans that are not toxic.
 I personally stay clear of these types of pans because they have been known to be pretty toxic if not used properly.

-- Ceramic: Theses pans are 100% ceramic and seem to be a better option but most have a coating on them and it will breakdown very quickly and could end up in your food.
+- Ceramic: These pans are 100% ceramic and seem to be a better option but most have a coating on them and it will break down very quickly and could end up in your food.

 What is a frying pan?

-- Stainless steel: Like the skillet I love my stainless steel frying pans.
-They do come in different grade steel.
+- Stainless steel: Like the skillet, I love my stainless steel frying pans.
+They do come in different grades of steel.
 You want 18/10 stainless if at all possible.